nidzo732/NetWork/Documentation/source/Tutorial.rst

 First argument is a function to be executed in the new task, the second optional argument is a tuple of positional arguments that will be given to the function, the third optional argument is a dictionary of keyword arguments given to the function.
-The :py:meth:`submit <NetWork.workgroup.Workgroup.submit>` method returns an instance of NetWork.task.TaskHandler, which is use to control a running tasks.
+The :py:meth:`submit <NetWork.workgroup.Workgroup.submit>` method returns an instance of :py:class:`TaskHandler <NetWork.task.TaskHandler>`, which is use to control a running tasks.
 The handler has methods for getting the return value, terminating, checking exceptions etc.
-In this turorial we will use two methods, result and running, for other methods see the documentation of NetWork.task.TaskHandler class.
+In this turorial we will use two methods, :py:meth:`result <NetWork.task.TaskHandler.result>` and :py:meth:`running <NetWork.task.TaskHandler.running>`, for other methods see the documentation of :py:class:`TaskHandler <NetWork.task.TaskHandler>` class.
 Here is a program that gives three tasks to the workgroup, waits for them to finish and gets the results

 ::